Gaius-Augustus/Augustus/README-cgp.txt

   print all candidate exons to the file exonCands.<species>.gff3 (default: off)

 --softmasking=1
+ adds regions with lowercase nucleotides as nonexonpart hints of source "RM".
+ This is the preferrable way to deal with repeat (soft) masked genomes.
- adds regions with lowercase nucleotides as nonexonpart hints of source "RM" If --extrinsicCfgFile is not given, it used the default cgp.extrinsic.cfg with bonus 1.15, if another extrinsic config file is given, it must contain the "RM" source.
+ If --extrinsicCfgFile is not given, it used the default cgp.extrinsic.cfg with bonus 1.15, if another extrinsic config file is given, it must contain the "RM" source.

 --temperature=t
-  heat the posterior distribution for sampling, 0=cold, 7=hottest, take probs to the power of (8-temperature)/8 (default: 3)
+  heat the posterior distribution for sampling, 0=cold, 7=hottest, take probs to the power of (8-temperature)/8 A higher temperature tends to include more suboptimal gene structures during sampling.
+  (default: 3)

 --optCfgFile=cgp_parameters.cfg